Improve network range and stability

 Adding routers to your network

-"Zigbee is a low-power wireless mesh network standard targeted at battery-powered devices" (see Wikipediaopen in new window).
+"Zigbee is a low-power wireless mesh network standard targeted at battery-powered devices" (see Wikipedia).
 Yet, low transmission power can be the cause of an unstable or unreliable network:

 Zigbee2MQTT enables the user to increase the transmission poweropen in new window for some coordinator models.
 However, this simple measure might yield to a network with weird behavior, if messages to an end device reach their target, but responses (or messages) from that end device do not reliably reach the coordinator: